-Since World Ocean Day back in June I have worked hard to reduce my footprint both in my personal life and in business.
+Since World Ocean Day a few years ago I have worked hard to reduce my footprint both in my personal life and in business.
 The holiday season brings special challenges.
 Part has to do with memories, I was talking with a friend recently about gift wrapping.
 She said, "I love to wrap gifts, it's part of my Christmas season."
 But- how we choose to wrap makes a big difference.
-Elaborate, non biodegradable gift wraps leave a lasting footprint.
-To help you have a trash free holiday I've listed 15 ways to hopefully get that holiday glow without the trash.
+Elaborate, non biodegradable gift wrap leaves a lasting footprint.
+To help you have a trash free holiday I've listed 14 ways to hopefully get that holiday glow without the trash.

 #1 Buy Well- Choose Less When shopping for gifts, resist the impulse to buy a cute but useless item that will not linger after the holiday.
 Check out how items are packaged.
 My daughter loves gummy bears- I can buy a cute plastic package of bears, a reusable bear mason jar filled with gummies or take a cloth bag to the candy shop on Main Street.
 What's important to remember is you have choices.